apache/activemq-website/src/components/classic/documentation/kaha-persistence.md

 Kaha Persistence
 ----------------

-Kaha Peristence is a storage solution written especially for message persistence and is part of the ActiveMQ Classic project.
+Kaha Peristence is a storage solution written especially for message persistence and is part of the ActiveMQ project.
 It's tuned to provide optimal performance for typical message usage patterns, which involves writing/reading and discarding messages that are persisted very quickly.

 Data stored in Kaha is appended to data logs - the log files are discarded once there is no longer interest in the data contained in the log.